 Field and laboratory experiments and program materials have been developed jointly with research and extension faculty.
 Field tours, waste management conferences, fact sheets and other publications have been utilized to disseminate both research and extension information regarding best management practices.

-U.S. Department of Agriculture Cooperative State Research, Education, and Extension Service Supplement to the Annual Report of Accomplishments and Results Multistate Extension Activities and Integrated Activities (Attach Brief Summaries)
+U.S. Department of Agriculture Cooperative State Research, Education, and Extension Service Supplement to the Annual Report of Accomplishments and Results Actual Expenditures of Federal Funding for Multistate Extension and Integrated Activities (Attach Brief Summaries)